 MCSO is in Phase 1 compliance with Paragraph 204.
-Based on the Monitor's 33rd Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 36th Quarterly Report, MCSO is not in Phase 2 compliance.

 MCSO has a significant caseload of administrative investigations.
 Reducing that caseload and shortening the time required to complete investigations is a priority.
-The caseloads and efforts to manage and reduce them, while maintaining quality investigations, have been described in MCSO's previous reports, most recently its 33rd Quarterly Report (Doc.
-2820-1).
+The caseloads and efforts to manage and reduce them, while maintaining quality investigations, have been described in MCSO's previous Reports, most recently its 35th Quarterly Report (Doc.
+2874-1).

 MCSO initiated 1,028 Complaint investigations in 2017, 1,114 Complaint investigations in 2018, 1,111 Complaint investigations in 2019, 1,204 Complaint investigations in 2020, and 1,172 Complaint investigations in 2021.
-During the first three quarters of 2022, MCSO initiated 777 Complaint investigations.
-MCSO closed 628 investigations in 2017, 518 investigations in 2018, 727 investigations in 2019, 995 investigations in 2020, and 1,021 investigations in 2021.
-During the first three quarters of 2022, MCSO closed 693 investigations.
-The current average caseload is down from 74 investigations per investigator at the end of 2021 to 63 investigations per investigator at the end of this quarter.
-This "average caseload" matrix does not include in its calculation any of the six contracted investigators.
+In 2022, MCSO initiated 1,062 Complaint investigations.
+MCSO closed 628 investigations in 2017, 518 investigations in 2018, 727 investigations in 2019, 995 investigations in 2020, 1,021 investigations in 2021.
+In 2022, MCSO closed 843 investigations.
+The current average caseload is down from 65 investigations per investigator at the end of 2022 to 49 investigations per investigator at the end of this quarter.